 Mansur Gavriel's vegetable-tanned pleated leather bucket bag is an Instagram star in its own right.
 It's like carrying a little piece of art on your arm.

 This shade—autumn's answer to terra-cotta—pairs well with other earthy tones like olive and taupe, both of which have also been spotted across London Fashion Week.

 This colour fits in well with every kind of personal style, from minimalism to retro chic.
 We love how this showgoer pairs her burnt red bucket bag with brown platforms and a prairie dress.

 Like flat boots, utility is the other practical and chic trend that's been spotted all over this week.
 We love the simplicity of Chrissy Rutherford's white Frankie Shop jumpsuit.

-Having missed out on useful pockets for decades, womenswear designers are making up for lost time with oversize pockets on jumpsuits, jackets, and cargo trousers.
+Having missed out on useful pockets for decades, womenswear designers are making up for lost time with oversized pockets on jumpsuits, jackets and cargo trousers.

 The always-chic Lisa Aiken balances out longline workwear shorts with a sheer top and strappy leopard-print heels.

 Statement sleeves have been trending for years now, and each season, there's a new version to fall for.
-Like the sleeves on the puff dresses, the gathered-sleeved trend is a bit longer on the arm, offering a fall option.
+Like the sleeves on the puff dresses, the gathered-sleeved trend is a bit longer on the arm, offering an autumn option.